Should Runners Drink BCAAs?

 Whereas whole proteins require a lengthy digestive process before the amino acids they contain can be used, the free-form amino acid mixtures offered by aminoVITAL® need almost no digestion before they’re absorbed.
 This lets amino acid supplements take effect up to three times faster than your average whey protein mix, making a BCAA pre-workout mix the perfect thing to throw back before your next run.

 Amino acid supplements like those from aminoVITAL® only contain the ingredients essential for improving performance – namely, the various vitamins and amino acids that energize the muscles and focus the mind.
 At the same time, these products offer very little in the way of extraneous calories or harmful additives like sugar.
-The Fast Charge pre-workout mix from aminoVITAL®, for example, actually has as more varieties of vitamins and other nutrients than it does calories – only 10 per packet.
+The Action mix from aminoVITAL®, for example, actually has as more varieties of vitamins and other nutrients than it does calories – only 15 per packet.

 Keep in mind that amino acid supplements can be very flexible, so not all formulas are the same.
 Because the needs of pre-, mid-, and post-workout nutrition are different, so too are the products that seek to address those needs; take our Rapid Recovery post-workout mix, for instance.
 Instead of the measly 10 calories found in our Fast Charge mix, our Rapid Recovery offers 60, and instead of only one gram of carbs, Rapid Recovery has 12 grams.